R2U2/r2u2/monitors/rust/docs/dev/architecture.md

 [Instructions](./instructions.md)
-: Triggered by instructions, these manipulate monitor state to evaluate the specification
+: Define instructions and how to parse them from inputted C2PO binary

 [Internals](./internals.md)
 : Common utilities and support functionality like error handling and debug logging